ubicomplab/rPPG-Toolbox/README.md

 * STEP 2: Using any config file of your choice in this toolbox, modify the `DATA_AUG` parameter (set to `'None'` by default) to `'Motion'`.
 Currently, only `train_configs` that utilize the UBFC-rPPG or PURE datasets have this parameter visible, but you can also modify other config files to add the `DATA_AUG` parameter below the `DATA_TYPE` parameter that is visible in all config files.
 This will enable the proper funciton for loading motion-augmented data that is in the `.npy` format.

 * STEP 3: Run the corresponding config file.
 Your saved model's filename will have `MA` appended to the corresponding data splits that are motion-augmented.

+If you use the aforementioned functionality, please remember to cite the following in addition to citing the rPPG-Toolbox:
+* Paruchuri, A., Liu, X., Pan, Y., Patel, S., McDuff, D., & Sengupta, S. (2023).
+Motion Matters: Neural Motion Transfer for Better Camera Physiological Sensing. arXiv preprint arXiv:2303.12059.

+Refer to this [BibTeX](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox#scroll-citation) for quick inclusion into a `.bib` file.

 # Extending The Toolbox To Multitasking with BigSmall